sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

     `threads` can also be replaced by a `{threads}` placeholder in the `shell` directive.

 ??? success "Answer"
     We implemented multithreading in all the rules so that you can check everything.
-Feel free to copy this in your Snakefile.
+Feel free to copy this in your Snakefile:
-    ```
+    ```python linenums="1"
     rule fastq_trim:
         '''
         This rule trims paired-end reads to improve their quality.
 Specifically, it removes: